8 Best Hikes in Big Bend National Park

 Big Bend National Park Layout

-Big Bend National Park covers over 1200 square miles and is the 15th largest National Park (by size), so planning your hikes ahead of time is key in order to minimize your driving time within the park and maximize your time spent on the trails.
+Big Bend National Park covers over 1200 square miles and is the 15th largest National Park (by size).
+Planning your hikes ahead of time is key to minimizing your driving time within the park and maximizing your time spent on the trails.

-Big Bend National Park has limited facilities in the park, so be prepared with your hiking essentials ahead of time.
+It’s also important to point out that Big Bend National Park has very limited facilities in the park, so be prepared with your hiking essentials ahead of time.

 Chisos Mountains // This guide include the best hikes in Big Bend